Robertboy18/Personal-Website/work-experience-new.md

   }
 </style>

-I am one of the co-leads for the ML Theory Learning group at [Cohere For AI](https://cohere.for.ai/) and we will be having our sessions bi-weekly from 2 - 3 pm MST!
+I used to one of the co-leads for the ML Theory Learning group at [Cohere For AI](https://cohere.for.ai/) and we used to have our sessions bi-weekly from 2 - 3 pm MST!
 If you aren't a part of this wonderful community, do apply through this [form](https://share.hsforms.com/10OrjljwpQ52ILJA6ftENIwch5vw) to join us.

 <img src = "https://i.ibb.co/ZMzFgB5/MLTheory-Learning-Group-Discord.png" class="centered-image">